Perspective | Biden has been good to federal unions. But one of the biggest ones says he needs to improve pay and benefits.

 There was passionate advocacy from Reardon and several congressional supporters, including a lone Republican, who appeared on screen to bolster federal employees and hail Biden’s pro-union initiatives.

-Whatever differences union leaders have with Biden, those issues are nothing compared with actions by former president Donald Trump when he was in office.
+Whatever differences union leaders have with Biden, those issues are nothing compared with actions taken by Donald Trump when he was president.
 Shortly after Biden was inaugurated, he revoked the centerpieces of Trump’s anti-union policies by rescinding executive orders that sharply eroded labor leaders’ ability to represent workers.

 The Biden administration’s support for unions was firmly declared in Harris’s task force report.